harshamalhotra/existingDS-gitlab/contents/components/utility-intersperse.md

 ## Code reference

-The intersperse component separates a list of elements by a given character (the default is `, `).

 It takes all direct descendants of its default slot and inserts the given separator between each item: